-You’re half way through your internship and, well, it’s not exactly going the way you hoped when you filled in your application form sixth months ago.
-You’re not excited about coming into work every day, in fact you can barely wake up at 7am when your alarm goes off and sitting at a desk for eight hours a day fills you with dread.
+You’re halfway through your internship and, well, it’s not exactly going the way you hoped when you filled in your application form six months ago.
+You’re not excited about coming into work every day, in fact, you can barely wake up at 7 am when your alarm goes off and sitting at a desk for eight hours a day fills you with dread.

 Perhaps you’re bored having been given only admin and clerical tasks where you just can’t excel, you don’t have any responsibility, and the projects you were promised in your interview aren’t happening.

 Luckily, internships only have a set duration and are temporary.
 However, they still need to look good on paper and you need to show you gained valuable skills and experience - you’ll have to write about how you spent your time on your CV and speak about your internship experience at future interviews.

 Here are a few ways to help you through your time:

 Talk to your line manager and explain to him or her that you are not getting as much out of your internship experience as you had hoped.
 It might be that just talking to someone makes them realise that you are actually bored out of your mind, and they might quickly get the ball rolling to offer you some more interesting work or specific projects.
 Explain what you thought you’d get out of the internship when you went for interviews, and mention any projects you might have discussed previously.
 It might be that there’s something that will keep you busy and won’t require you to keep checking back for additional work.

 If you feel as though you are being sidelined, ask whether you can observe certain processes to get a better feel for the industry.
 You might not be a fully-fledged member of the team, but if you feel as though you are being left out of meetings and discussions, ask whether you can observe them.